-Possible Limiting Factors, Impacts to Physical Habitats, and Biological Impacts that May Affect Survival of Migrating Adult San Joaquin River Spring-Run Chinook Salmon
+Figure 6-8.
+Possible Limiting Factors, Impacts to Physical Habitats, and Biological Impacts that May Affect Survival of Migrating Adult San Joaquin River Spring-Run Salmon.

-- Excessive Water Temperature It is unlikely that without spring pulse flow releases, water temperatures will become high enough (70 to 80°F) (21 to 27°C) in late spring and early summer to cause high rates of adult mortality due to disease.
-It is unlikely that suboptimal water temperatures would affect gamete viability because he fish migrate when they are sexually immature. - Delta Water Quality Low DO concentrations and possibly high water temperatures may delay passage for adults in the Stockton Deepwater Ship Channel, particularly when the tributary pulse flows cease in mid- to late May and thereby worsen high temperature-related impacts. - Delta Exports High export rates relative to flows (export rates greater than or equal to 400 percent of Vernalis flows) can cause up to 20 percent of adult San Joaquin spring-run Chinook salmon to stray to the Sacramento River Basin. - Excessive Harvest Legal and illegal harvest of adult fish in freshwater habitats may result in an inadequate number of spawners to saturate the rearing habitat with juveniles.
+- It is likely that without spring pulse flow releases, water temperatures will become high enough (70 to 80°F) in late spring and early summer to cause high rates of adult mortality due to disease (Sections 4.4.2, 4.5.4, and 4.5.5).
+It is unlikely that suboptimal water temperatures would affect gamete viability because he fish migrate when they are sexually immature. - Low DO concentrations and possibly high water temperatures may delay passage for adults in the deepwater ship channel near Stockton, particularly when the tributary pulse flows cease in mid- to late May (Section 4.4.4) and thereby worsen high temperature-related impacts. - High export rates relative to flows (export rates ≥400 percent of Vernalis flows) can cause up to 20 percent of adult San Joaquin salmon to stray to the Sacramento River basin (Section 4.4.1). - Legal and illegal harvest of adult fish in freshwater habitats (Section 4.4.5) may result in an inadequate number of spawners to saturate the rearing habitat with juveniles.

-5.1.8 Hatcheries
+6.1.8 Hatcheries

-Hatcheries can benefit or impact the natural Chinook salmon population depending on how they are operated.
-Potential beneficial uses of hatcheries include (1) incubating eggs from a source population of spring-run Chinook salmon for the purposes of reintroduction, (2) sustaining the Chinook salmon populations during drought conditions when flows are not sufficient for juvenile survival, and (3) providing fish for rotary screw trap calibration studies and smolt survival studies that identify high priority restoration projects, passage problems, and critical flow periods.
+Hatcheries can benefit or impact the natural salmon population depending on how they are operated (Section 4.7).
+Potential beneficial uses of hatcheries include (1) incubating eggs from a source population of spring-run Chinook salmon for the purposes of reintroduction, (2) sustaining the salmon populations (i.e., genetic diversity) during drought conditions when flows are not sufficient for juvenile survival, and (3) providing fish for rotary screw trap calibration studies and smolt survival studies that identify high priority restoration projects, passage problems, and critical flow periods.
 Potential negative impacts to the natural population include genetic contamination (i.e., decreased fitness), sources of disease, and competition with naturally produced juveniles.

-5.2 Fall-Run Chinook Salmon
+6.2 Fall-Run Chinook Salmon

-The environmental factors that are likely to affect the production of fall-run Chinook salmon are nearly identical to those that affect spring-run Chinook salmon, with a few exceptions (Figure 5-9).
-The primary difference is that adult fall-run Chinook salmon do not require summer holding habitat, because they mostly migrate in October and November and then spawn shortly thereafter.
-The key management issues are whether the cold water pool in Millerton Lake will be sufficient to restore naturally reproducing populations of both Chinook salmon runs.
+The environmental factors that are likely to affect the production of fall-run Chinook salmon are nearly identical to those that affect spring-run Chinook salmon, with a few exceptions.
+The primary difference is that adult fall-run do not require summer holding habitat, because they mostly migrate in October and November and then spawn shortly thereafter.
+The key management issues are whether the cold water pool in Millerton Lake will be sufficient to restore naturally reproducing populations of both salmon runs.